-The parents of children of primary school age, who are unable to accompany their child on the walking route to their nearest qualifying school as a result of their own disability or temporary medical condition, may apply for travel support.
-The following conditions apply:
+The parents of children of primary school age, who are unable to accompany their child on the walking route to their nearest qualifying school or

 - Any application must be supported by a written report from a qualified medical practitioner, dated within 3 months of the application. - For temporary medical conditions, travel support arrangements will be reviewed on a half-termly basis and further medical evidence may be requested.
 Support will be withdrawn in the event that the incapacity has ended. - For long term health conditions and/or disabilities, travel support will be reviewed on an annual basis, and further evidence may be requested.